Ddafnoudis/less-nodes-task/README.md

 `-- output.py
 ```

-To run the scriptsm, you need to type the following command:
+To run the script, you need to type the following command:
 ```bash
 python main.py
 ```